tonghuikang/swe-sharing/slides.md

     - Do consult me for code-based project ideas
   - See my A level notes on [owlcove.sg](https://owlcove.sg/learn)
 - Technical Internships
-  - 3 companies over 8 months full-time and 8 months part-time
+  - 3 companies totalling over 8 months full-time and 8 months part-time
 - Interview experience
   - Interviewed with a total of 6 companies
   - Incoming Quora Software Engineer